 It is also well-packaged.
 The plastic packaging is sealed tightly, likely to prevent leaks.

 It’s very good on different surfaces.
-If you are looking for paint pens on glass, this should be an excellent choice.
+If you are looking for the best paint pens on glass, this should be an excellent choice.
 It works on glossy and slippery surfaces like ceramic as well but it holds its own on rough surfaces like rocks.

 The ink flow is good.
 I did not suffer from inconveniences like having big globs of ink.
 It just seems to dispense ink easily even with moderate pressure.